natcap/invest/src/natcap/invest/internationalization/README.md

 ### `messages.pot`
 Message catalog template file.
 This contains all the strings ("messages") that are translated, without any translations.
 All the PO files are derived from this.

+### `babel_config.ini`
+Mappings file that tells pybabel where to look when extracting messages into the message catalog.
+By default, pybabel will extract messages from Python source files; we need this mappings file to ensure it also extracts messages from the Jinja templates that are used for HTML reports.

 ### `locales/`
 Locale directory.
 The contents of this directory are organized in a specific structure that `gettext` expects. `locales/` contains one subdirectory for each language for which there are any translations (not including the default English).
 The subdirectories are named after the corresponding ISO 639-1 language code.
 Each language subdirectory contains a directory `LC_MESSAGES`, which then contains the message catalog files for that language.